 Throughout the year, the evaluation of student's learning will be consolidated into a few Learning Outcomes (LOs).
 In each semester, the relevant LOs will be reflected in the report book according to the topics that have been covered.
-The list of LOs for Primary 1 Mathematics is as follows:
+The list of LOs for Primary 2 Mathematics is as follows:

-- 1. Understand numbers up to hundred.

-- 2. Understand addition and subtraction.

-- 3. Add and subtract numbers.

-- 4. Understand multiplication and division.

-- 5. Identify, name, describe and sort shapes.

-- 6. Tell time to the 5 minutes.

-- 7. Measure and compare lengths of objects.

-- 8. Read and interpret picture graphs.
+- 1. Understand numbers up to thousand. - 2.
+Solve mathematical problems involving addition and subtraction. - 3.
+Multiply and divide numbers within multiplication tables. - 4.
+Identify, name, describe and sort shapes and objects. - 5.
+Tell time to the minute. - 6.
+Compare and order objects by length, mass, or volume. - 7.
+Read and interpret picture graphs with scales. - 8.
+Understand fractions.